Skip to main content

 Prerequisites: Students will be able to demonstrate successful completion of the Form 3 Core Technology Course.
 Students wanting to take Pre-Q Graphics should be aware that this course is a prerequisite to Form 5 study and beyond.

-Course description/aims: The course is suitable for those students who are interested in a possible career in Architecture, Product Design or Industrial Design.
+Course description/aims: The course is suitable for those students who are interested in a possible career in Architecture, Product Design, or Industrial Design.
 The course is a foundation year to Pre-Q Graphics and will provide students with the fundamental sketching, technical drawing, design skills and theoretical knowledge required to successfully tackle Pre-Q Graphics.
 The basic aims of the course are to:

 • Develop graphic communication skills including freehand sketching and presentation techniques